Dino0005/cx-mf-fix/README.md

 This approach directly modifies CrossOver's global multimedia engine rather than a single bottle, unlocking upstream decoding for proprietary video and audio formats that Wine cannot yet translate natively.

-## Legal Notice
+## Legal Notes

 ### Media Foundation Files

-The Media Foundation DLL files included in this project are extracted from **Windows 7 Service Pack 1 (KB976932)**, a public update freely distributed by Microsoft.
-These files are included solely for compatibility purposes with Wine/CrossOver environments.
+The Media Foundation DLL files included in this project are extracted from **Windows 7 Service Pack 1 (KB976932)**, a public update distributed freely by Microsoft.
+These files are included solely for compatibility purposes within Wine/CrossOver environments.

-**Source:** Windows 7 SP1 Platform Update (KB976932)
+* **Source:** Windows 7 SP1 Platform Update (KB976932)
-**Purpose:** Enable video playback compatibility in games running through CrossOver
+* **Purpose:** To enable video playback compatibility in games running via CrossOver
-**License Compliance:** Users are responsible for ensuring their use complies with Microsoft's licensing terms
+* **License Compliance:** Users are responsible for ensuring that their usage complies with Microsoft's licensing terms.

+### GStreamer Licensing

+The GStreamer patch included in this tool utilizes the **GStreamer** multimedia framework, which is distributed under the terms of the **GNU Lesser General Public License (LGPL) version 2.1**.

+* **Compliance:** This project only distributes precompiled, unmodified GStreamer binary files, acting as a third-party installer/extractor.
+The original, unmodified source code for the framework is available on the official GStreamer project website.
+* **Modifiability:** In compliance with the LGPL license, users retain the right and technical ability to replace the provided libraries with custom or self-compiled versions.

 ### Third-Party Credits

-- Original **mf-fix** Proton bash script concept by z0z0z
+* Original Proton **mf-fix** bash script by z0z0z.
-- Windows Media Foundation libraries © Microsoft Corporation
+* Windows Media Foundation libraries © Microsoft Corporation.
+* **GStreamer** multimedia framework (https://gstreamer.freedesktop.org) © GStreamer project contributors.

-**Disclaimer:** This is an unofficial tool and is not affiliated with, endorsed by, or supported by CodeWeavers or Microsoft.
-Use at your own risk.
-Always backup your CrossOver bottles before applying modifications.
+**Disclaimer:** This is an unofficial tool and is not affiliated with, authorized, endorsed, or supported by CodeWeavers or Microsoft.
+Use it at your own risk.
+Always back up your CrossOver bottles and application files before applying any modifications.

 ## License